dr.ir. JEM (Jantiene) Baartman PhD MScAssistant Professor (SLM)

 I am fascinated by the functioning of the natural environment, in particular by sediment dynamics in catchments.
 I am a soil scientist and geomorphologist by training.

-Hydrological and sediment connectivity is an emerging subject in geosciences that I work on; I am particularly interested in how connectivity changes over time and space and how changes in climate and land use affect connectivity, as well as how soil and water conservation measures can dis-connect the sediment and hydrological pathways in the landscape.
+I use the concept of hydrological and sediment connectivity, I am particularly interested in how connectivity changes over time and space and how changes in climate and land use affect connectivity, as well as how soil and water conservation measures can dis-connect the sediment and hydrological pathways in the landscape.
+I quantify connectivity using various connectivity indices.

 I use a range of methods, including field investigation, laboratory experiments and numerical modelling.
 I am experienced in the event-based soil erosion model OpenLISEM, the larger-scale PESERA model, as well as in landscape evolution model LAPSUS.

-Keywords: soil erosion, connectivity, (eco)geomorphology, modelling, sediment dynamics, landscapes, sustainable landscape design
+Keywords: sediment dynamics, soil erosion, modelling, connectivity, sustainable landscape design, landscapes

 I am leading the Soil Science Cluster Research Line ' Soil - water Interactions' together with Annegret Larsen.